Laura Escudé

+Escudé founded Electronic Creatives, a company where she trains music programmers and artists.

-When she is not working on live shows, Escudé spends her time creating new sounds under the moniker Alluxe.
-As an artist, Laura's signature "future classical" sound fuses avant-garde and classical with live electronica to create a unique, hybrid style of electronic music.
+When not working on live shows, Escudé creates music as a solo artist under her own name.
+She has also released music under her former alias Alluxe until 2019.
+As an artist, Escudé's signature "future classical" sound fuses avant-garde and classical music genres with live electronica.